 3.3 Brokers: The platform specifically focuses on Topic-Based publish-subscribe brokers rather than content-based publish-subscribe brokers.
 We chose Topic based brokers due to several reasons.
 1. Stable, open source topic based brokers are available 2.
 Topic based brokers are simple to use and configure 3.
 The overhead introduces by the broker is minimal compared to content based brokers.
 For this project the most important factors are 1 and 3, because our applications require low latency and topics based brokers are the ones readily available for use.
 The messaging layer needs to preserve the message ordering preventing multiple consumers consuming messages from the same driver.

-There are many open source brokers available that fit our needs for the messaging infrastructure.
-Such brokers includes ActiveMQ[17], RabbitMQ[14], Kafka[15, 18] Kestrel, HonertMQ etc. From these brokers ActiveMQ, RabbitMQ and Kafka are the widely used topic based publish subscribe brokers.
-The preliminary studies shows that ActiveMQ and RabbitMQ have identical functionalities for our purposes and latter is capable of handling more load with less overhead.
-So we decided to go with RabbitMQ.
+There are many open source brokers available that full fill our needs for the messaging infrastructure.
+Such brokers includes ActiveMQ[17], RabbitMQ[14], Kafka[15, 18] Kestrel, HonertMQ etc. From these brokers ActiveMQ, RabbitMQ and Kafka are widely used topic based publish subscribe brokers.
+The preliminary studies showed that ActiveMQ and RabbitMQ have identical functionalities for our purposes and latter is capable of handling more load with less overhead.
+So we decided to use RabbitMQ.
 The Kafka broker has very good clustering capabilities and can handle parallel consumer reads for the same Topic.
 So we decided to support both these brokers in our platform.

 Each communication channel created in a driver is connected with a topic created in the message broker.
 The framework supports two mappings of channels to topics hence creating two types of channels.
 In the first type, each channel is mapped to a unique queue in the broker.
 We call this type of channels exclusive channels.
 In the other type of channel, a set of channels share the same topic in the broker.
 This type of channel is called a shared channel.
 At the moment we use a very simple rule to map the channels to a shared queue.
 We map the same channel from multiple instances of a driver deployed in one gateway to a single topic.